SalihDede/-ConcAI/README.md

 - **React Three Fiber** - For seamless React-Three.js integration
 - **yt-dlp Project** - For robust video downloading capabilities
 - **Ultralytics** - For state-of-the-art YOLO implementation

-## 📞 Support

-For questions and support:
-- Create an issue on GitHub
-- Check the [installation guide](KURULUM_KILAVUZU.md) for detailed setup instructions

----

-**Made with ❤️ for immersive web experiences**